 Research techniques — such as contextual inquiry, diary studies, ethnographic research and others — can generate thick data that allows you to understand your customer’s emotional needs.

-True customer empathy is also a rich source of hypotheses ideation.
-You can validate this deep understanding of your customer through experimentation, to see if your hypotheses stand true.
+True customer empathy is also a rich source of hypothesis ideation.
+You can validate this deep understanding of your customer through experimentation to see if your hypotheses stand true.

 A UX Researcher’s take on the trend

 People will always be the centre of any business.
 Understanding those people — your users — and their circumstances will help you generate powerful hypotheses.
 But the key is to take these insights forward through each of your experiments to drive and scale a sophisticated experimentation program.